 Purple Clematis Flowers

-Purple clematis flowers come in various exquisite shades, from deep purple to magenta.
-Purple flowers represent admiration, elegance, loyalty, and power, especially that of royalty.
-Purple clematis flowers are also associated with wealth and success.
+I love that purple clematis flowers come in various exquisite shades, from deep purple to magenta.
+Purple flowers symbolize admiration, elegance, loyalty, and power, especially that of royalty.
+They are also associated with wealth and success.

 Purple clematis varieties include:

 - Clematis viticella – This quintessential purple clematis produces masses of bell-shaped purple or violet petals in summer and fall.
-This deciduous clematis can climb up to an astounding 16 feet tall.
+This deciduous plant can climb up to an astounding 16 feet tall.

 - Clematis viticella ‘Etoile Violette’ – This cultivar of Clematis viticella wows with its dark, velvety purple flowers that grow up to 4 inches wide.
 These blooms emerge from mid to late summer.